YashKumarVerma/hackathon-sillyhacks-2020/README.md

 ## What we do in this part

-- Setup Project Structure
+- Setup interfaces for all entities
-- Create files to write code in
-- Explain code structure